Machine Vision Technology Forum 2019 - Presentations

 Plus, learn more about the latest advances in machine vision filters.
 SWIR (short-wave infrared) filters are designed to enhance the image quality of InGaAs camera technology and are useful for applications imaging from 900-2300nm.
 Wire-grid polarizers are effective in both visible and infrared ranging from 400-2000nm and have an operating temperature of 100 C per 1,000 hours.

-In addition to the lens, there are often other optical components in the optical path of an image processing system.
-In many cases this is an optical filter attached in front of the lens, more rarely a filter between the lens and the sensor.
+In addition to the lens, there are often other optical components in the optical path of a machine vision system.
+In many cases this is an optical filter attached to the front of the lens, more rarely a filter between the lens and the sensor.
 Another component may be a beam splitter, e.g. for a coaxial illumination.
 And last but not least, the sensor itself has crucial optical components such as the cover glass and micro lenses as part of every single pixel.

 It is important that all components fit together and play together in the right way.
 So it can be crucial whether the filter is positioned in front of the lens or in front of the sensor, whether the lens is designed for the use of a beam splitter and whether the beam characteristic of the lens harmonizes with the micro lenses of the sensor.